Hertox82/hardel-Laravel-DbExporter/readme.md

 | :-------------: |:-------------------------:| :---------: |
 |      ^2.0       |        5.4.+, 5.5.+       |    2.1.28   |

+PS: When you update the library, please remember to re-publish vendor!

 ## Installation

 Add `"hadeluca/db-exporter"`* as a requirement to `composer.json`: